jlevesy/kudo/docs/content/en/docs/Concepts/_index.md

     - `ACCEPTED`: the escalation is accepted and the user has now access to extended privileges
     - `EXPIRED`: the escalation has expired
   - `stateDetails`: some aditional information regarding the state
-  - `PolicyUID` and `PolicyResourceVersion`: which policy resource instance is this escalation based on.
+  - `policyUID` and `PolicyResourceVersion`: which policy resource instance is this escalation based on.
-  - `ExpiresAt` when the escalation expires
+  - `expiresAt` when the escalation expires
-- `GrantRefs`: List of references to all the resource being granted by Kudo with their status.
+- `grantRefs`: List of references to all the resource being granted by Kudo with their status.
+  - `status`: status of the referenced resource (CREATED or RECLAIMED)
+  - `ref`: grant specific information (kind, and metadata that allows to keep track of the resource)

 ```yaml
 ---